-Regular categorically eligible households (all members receive TANF or SSI) are exempt from certain verifications because these factors have already been considered in their other needs based entitlement to TANF and/or SSI.
-See Chapter 2, DEFINITIONS, regarding Broad-Based Categorical Eligibility and Chapter 6, Categorically Eligible Households.
+Categorically eligible households (all members receive TANF or SSI) are exempt from certain verifications because these factors have already been considered in their other needs based entitlement to TANF and/or SSI.
+See Chapter 6, Categorically Eligible Households.
 The verification exceptions include resources, social security number information other than providing the SSN, sponsored alien information, and residency.